retypeapp/action-build/README.md

 - uses: retypeapp/action-build
 ```

-### Why the `setup-dotnet` step

-It is highly recommended -- but not required -- to include the [actions/setup-dotnet](https://github.com/actions/setup-dotnet) step before `retypeapp/action-build`.
-With this, the Build Action can install the `dotnet tool` Retype package.

 If this is not included though, the action will still work, but it may need to use the NPM package in case the installed .NET version is not the one required by Retype.
 When resorting to the NPM package it may take a bit longer to set up the workflow due to the larger download size.
+It may also be the case that the GitHub runner is an unsupported OS by the NPM packages; as long as it has .NET installed, Retype should work regardless of the OS.
+But the NPM package is built targetted to specific OS'es, namely Linux, Mac and Windows.

 ## Inputs